 Saturday, February 12th

-The race begins at the pavilion by the M-Trail parking lot and climbs the switchbacks to the M. The route then traverses the face of Mt.
-Sentinel on the Boy Scout Trail to the summit.
+The race begins at the M-Trail parking lot and climbs the switchbacks to the M. The route then climbed the steep Northwest Ridge Trail to the Sentinel summits (note: this is a change from 2020, when the course was an out/back up the M Trail and Boy Scout Trail).
 A small aid station awaits on top.
-Follow your footsteps (likely in snow) back down to the base area.
-While only 4.7 miles long, each lap on this classic route has ~1,900’ of elevation gain.
+Head over the summit and descend back down to the base area on the Boy Scout Trail, then the M Trail.
+While only 4 miles long, each lap on this classic route has ~1,900’ of elevation gain.
 Repeat this route as many times as possible or until you Refuse To Continue (RTC).
 The time of year (February!) is intentional as it coincides with reduced winter air pollution but is safely before the summer fire season.

 ***Given the time of year the route is very likely to be either muddy, icy, entirely snow-covered, or a combination of these conditions.
 As a result, traction devices (such as Kahtoola Microspikes) will be required and staying on-trail at all times will be mandatory.***